-4. Register the user PIN
+4. Register the passphrase

-Register the user PIN in the user PIN management file.
+Register the passphrase in the passphrase management file.

-By specifying the user PIN and the user PIN management file with the ihsregistupin command, the user PIN will be encrypted and registered in the user PIN management file.
-Specify the user PIN that was used in "2.
-Create private keys and obtain certificates".
-The following example shows how to register the user PIN.
+By specifying the passphrase and the passphrase management file with the absregistupin command, the passphrase will be encrypted and registered in the passphrase management file.

+Example for register the passphrase

-In this example, the user PIN is entered interactively, encrypted and registered in the d:\ssl\upinfile user PIN management file.
+In this example, the passphrase (Interactive Input) is encrypted and registered in the d:\mpahso\sslcert\upinfile passphrase management file.